bkuhlmann/sublime_text_setup/README.md

     ./run.sh

-NOTE: The install assumes this GitHub project will be kept locally since the Sublime Text Users folder will be symbolically linked to this project.
-Should this project be relocated, simply re-run the install to fix the symbolic link.
+*NOTE: The install assumes this GitHub project will be kept locally since the Sublime Text Users folder will be symbolically linked to this project.
+Should this project be relocated, re-run the install to fix the symbolic link.*

-Alternatively, the install can be skipped and content can be pilfered from the files located in the preferences/User folder of this project instead. :)
+Alternatively, the install can be skipped and content can be pilfered from the files located in the `preferences/User` folder of this project instead.

 # Keyboard Shortcuts